jmyers7/book/_sources/chapters/13-learning.md

 D(\hat{P} \parallel P_\theta) + H(\hat{P}) = H_{\hat{P}}(P_\theta) = E_{x \sim \hat{p}(x)} \left[ \calI(\theta; x) \right] \propto \calI(\theta; x_1,\ldots,x_m),
 $$

 where the constant of proportionality is the (positive) number $1/m$.
-Moreover, since the negative logarithm function is strictly decreasing, minimizing the data surprisal function with respect to $\theta$ is equivalent to maximizing the data likelihood function with respect to $\theta$.
-If we combine all of our observations into a single theorem, we get:
+Moreover, since the negative logarithm function is strictly decreasing, minimizing the data surprisal function with respect to $\theta$ is equivalent to maximizing the data likelihood function with respect to $\theta$ (see the [homework](https://github.com/jmyers7/stats-book-materials/blob/main/homework/13-homework.md#problem-1-negative-logarithms-and-optimization)).
+So, if we combine all of our observations into a single theorem, we get:

 ```{margin}